 Geographic Location: Costs vary significantly based on region.
 Procedures performed in major metropolitan areas like Los Angeles, Orange County, and San Francisco typically reflect the higher costs of operating in these markets, along with the concentration of highly experienced board-certified plastic surgeons.

-Mini Facelift Cost Overview
+Mini vs Full Facelift Cost

 Comparing Costs: What You Get for Your Investment